Nationally in Labor Participation

 Because these sales tax collections are unrealized if projects are not built, this incentive is not a loss to the State General Fund.
 Additionally, if projects are completed, it would be a net positive for state income because the state will recoup a significantly higher amount of funds over the life of the business and infrastructure investment through local property and other sales taxes.

-SUPPORT FOR THE HISTORIC REHABILITATION TAX CREDIT
+SUPPORT FOR THE HISTORIC REHABILITATION AND COMMUNITY SERVICE TAX CREDITS

 In most rural areas, older buildings—from downtowns to residential neighborhoods—comprise the bulk of the structural framework and a significant portion of assessed valuations.
-Other older buildings, such as schools and hospitals, may be local landmarks that are no longer suitable for their original purposes.
-However, they may still offer opportunities for new uses, such as housing and light manufacturing.

 Because rural communities often do not have the market rents or sales volumes to support new developments, the state’s historic rehabilitation tax credit provides a critical boost to new investment in buildings and infrastructure already in place.
 Historic rehabilitation projects create new jobs, attract new businesses, create new housing opportunities, draw visitors and tourists, and demonstrate a community’s pride in its history and heritage.